TheOnlyJoumae/TheOnlyJoumae/README.md

-- 👋 Hi, I’m @TheOnlyJoumae
+- Hi, I’m @TheOnlyJoumae
-- 👀 I’m interested in game design and game programming
+- I’m interested in game design and game programming.
+And messing with my homelab.
-- 🌱 I’m currently learning C# & Unity
+- I’m currently learning Godot, GDScript, and just really any tidbits I can find a use for.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 TheOnlyJoumae/TheOnlyJoumae is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.